 The proposed community centre and box club building would measure 28m by 10m in size.
-The building would be 7.2m in height along the majority of its length.
+The building would be 7.2m in height.
 The building would be finished in red Rockpanel cladding panels, fair faced brickwork and grey polyester powder coated Aluminium windows and doors.
 A number of digitally printed boxing related images would be routed into the cladding of the building.

-16 car parking spaces, including 4 disable spaces, would be provided for the community centre / Boxing Club building.
+16 car parking spaces, including 4 disabled spaces, would be provided for the community centre / Boxing Club building.

 - 1.2 Amended Plans were received to overcome a numerous concerns.
-The following amendment have subsequently be made. - The number of units proposed has been reduced by 11 to 350. - A communal study area has been included within each of the proposed blocks, in addition to a general communal area. - The number of student car parking spaces has been reduced from 22 to 20 - Ground to ceiling windows added to each of the student rooms - Angled cladding panels added adjacent to the windows on the non Mynachdy Road fronting elevations to add interest and richness to the building. - The finishing materials for the student block have been amended.
+The following amendment have subsequently be made. - The number of units proposed has been reduced by 11 to 350. - A communal study area has been included within each of the proposed blocks, in addition to a general communal area. - Ground to ceiling windows added to each of the student rooms - Angled cladding panels added adjacent to the windows on the non Mynachdy Road fronting elevations to add interest and richness to the building. - The finishing materials for the student block have been amended.
 The blocks would now be finished in terracotta brickwork, polyester powder coated Aluminium roof flashing, grey UPVC windows, doors and curtain walling and teal and grey Rockpanel cladding panels.
 The digitally printed images, representing local historic events, would be retained into the cladding on the north-west corner of each Block. - The height of the student blocks has been reduced from 9.15m to 9m, consistent with the previously approved scheme on the site. - The footprint of the five blocks has been amended along with their positioning within the site. - A more bespoke approach has been taken to the design of the buildings, with an angular, wave like, form/approach added into the northern (Mynachdy Road) elevations.